Photo of existing potable water treatment plant at Flamingo.

 Everglades National Park » Rehabilitation of Parkwide Water and Wastewater Systems » Document List

-You are invited to attend these meetings and to submit written comments on this project by March 20, 2023.
+The National Park Service (NPS) announces the release of the Environmental Assessment (EA) for the rehabilitation of select water and wastewater systems within Everglades National Park.
+You are invited to submit written comments on the EA through Dec.
+12, 2023.
 On the left column, click on "Open for Comment" to open the comment fields.

 Thank you for your interest and participation.
 We look forward to hearing from you!